 Is back to school right around the corner for your family?
-Ease back into the school year without resistance when you use these 6 smart tips and build a solid bedtime and morning routine for your kids.
-Heading back to school doesn’t have to be chaotic and stressful, with a little bit of planning and getting back into a routine that works for everyone, easing into the school year will be painless.
+Ease back into the school year without even a hitch in your step, when you use these 6 smart tips.
+Heading back to school doesn’t have to be a chaotic or stressful time.
+With a little bit of planning and structure with a daily routine that works for everyone, easing into the school year will be pain free and fun!
+Plus, how to incorporate routine cards for simple mornings and bedtimes.

 The adjustment period for children who are experiencing back to school anxiety typically begins two weeks ahead of the school start and this is a good time to begin fine-tuning your bedtime and morning routines to help calm their jitters.